Belews Lake: Background

+The power plant was created in the early 1970s for Duke Energy, so the lake was dug and opened in 1973.
+Belews Lake was formed from Belews Creek, a small tributary of the Dan River.
+U.S. Route 158 and North Carolina Highway 65, as well as a number of secondary roads provide access to the lake.
 The lake has a surface area of 3864 acre and an 88 mi shoreline.
 It is held back by a rolled earth dam and a concrete spillway.
 The northern portion of the lake commonly has depths of over 100 ft and the lake reaches up to 130 ft deep in the vicinity of the dam.
 There is no hydroelectric power generation at this dam, so the lake is not bound by many FERC regulations.

-It was formed from Belews Creek, a small tributary of the Dan River.
-U.S. Route 158 and North Carolina Highway 65, as well as a number of secondary roads provide access to the lake.
-Boating and water skiing are common on the lake.

-Two marinas on the lake include Humphrey's Ridge, which has a grill that serves food, and Carolina Marina, which has a grill, boat sales, and service facilities.